 Parts 1 & 2 tour participants are welcome to catch a ride back to Darwin with us.
-We'll overnight in Katherine on 25 May and arrive in Darwin around lunchtime on 26 May.
+We'll overnight in Katherine on 7 July and arrive 8 July in Darwin around lunchtime.
 Alternatively, participants can fly out of Kununurra. http://www.airnorth.com.au/

 Part 1.
 Darwin to Katherine (day 1 to 8 inclusive and includes pre-tour night)

 Single supplement $1,070.00 AUD